ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 This implementation of the `GET` operation uses the `lifecycle` query parameter to examine lifecycle settings for the bucket.
 An HTTP `404` response will be returned if no lifecycle configuration is present.
 {: http}

-Cloud IAM users must have the `Reader` role to remove a lifecycle policy from a bucket.
+Cloud IAM users must have the `Reader` role to examine a lifecycle policy from a bucket.

-Classic Infrastructure Users must have `Read` permissions on the bucket to remove a lifecycle policy from a bucket.
+Classic Infrastructure Users must have `Read` permissions on the bucket to examine a lifecycle policy from a bucket.

 Header                    | Type   | Description
 --------------------------|--------|----------------------------------------------------------------------------------------------------------------------